Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 In section 12 of [Se1] we presented the multi-graded Makanin-Razborov diagram.
 Recall that this multi-graded diagram encodes all the homomorphisms of a given limit group into a free group, if the specialization of a certain subgroup of the limit group is fixed, and the specializations of finitely many other subgroups is fixed up to conjugacy.

-Let $<u,p>$ be the vertex group that contains $<p>$ in $\Lambda$, and let $<v,q>$ be the subgroup that contains $<q>$ in $\Lambda$.
-With both $<u,p>$ and $<v,q>$ we associate their taut multi-graded Makanin-Razborov diagram with respect to the edge groups in $\Lambda_i$ that are connected to them (see section 12 in [Se1] for the construction of the multi-graded Makanin-Razborov diagram).
-We continue with all the possible pairs of taut multi-graded resolutions in these taut multi-graded Makanin-Razborov diagrams, $MGRes_u$ of $<u,p>$, and $MGRes_v$ of $<v,q>$, in parallel.
+With each vertex group in $\Theta$, which does not contain $<p>$ we associate its multi-graded Makanin-Razborov diagram w.r.t.\ the edge groups that are connected to the vertex group.
+Each such diagram contains finitely many resolutions.
+We go over all the tuples of resolutions of these vertex groups, one from each MR diagram of a vertex group in $\Theta$.
+With the vertex group that contains $<p>$ we associate the completion which is this vertex group in $\Theta$.

+Given each such tuple of resolutions we get a graded resolution of the fundamental group of $\Theta$, or a of a quotient of it.
+It's graded and not multi-graded because all the edge groups in $\Theta$ can be conjugated into the terminal subgroup in the completion which is the vertex group that contains $<p>$ in $\Theta$.
+We go over this (finite) collection of graded resolutions in parallel.
+We denote such a graded resolution $GRes$.

+A graded resolution $GRes$ is in fact a formal graded resolution, since the vertex group that contains $<p>$ is a completion, and it is connected to the other parts of the resolution $GRes$ only through its terminal group.
+In fact it can also be viewed as a duo resolution with one completion that contains $<p>$ and another that contains $<q>$, where the common amalgamated subgroup is the terminal limit group of the completion that contains the subgroup $<p>$, which is a vertex group in $\Theta$.

-Given a pair of multi-graded resolutions, $MGRes_u$ of $<u,p>$ and $MGRes_v$ of $<v,q>$, we use the graph of groups, $\Lambda$, that is inherited from the splitting of the uniformization limit group, $Unif$, by its subgroup, $<f,p,q>$, and with the collections of specializations that factor through $MGRes_u$ and $MGRes_v$, we associate finitely many duo resolutions for the subgroup $<f,p,q>$.
-We denote each of the constructed duo resolutions, $DuoRes$.
-With such a duo resolution, $DuoRes$, we can associate the standard auxiliary resolutions that play a role in each step of the sieve procedure, i.e., Non-rigid, Non-solid, Left, Root, Extra, and Generic Collapse Extra resolutions (see sections 1 and 3 of [Se5] for the construction of these resolutions).
+Given a formal graded resolution $GRes$, we associate with it the standard auxiliary resolutions that play a role in each step of the sieve procedure, i.e., Non-rigid, Non-solid, Left, Root, Extra, and Generic Collapse Extra resolutions (see sections 1 and 3 of [Se5] for the construction of these resolutions).

-Before we continue with the analysis of the constructed duo resolutions, and the specializations that factor through them, we need the following simple lemma, which is similar to lemma 3.2.

-\vglue 1pc \proclaim{Lemma 4.1} Let $DuoRes$ be a duo resolution that is constructed from two multi-graded resolutions, $MGRes_u$ and $MGRes_v$.
-Recall that by lemma 3.14, with each equivalence class of the definable equivalence relation , $E(p,q)$, we have associated a bounded collection of (conjugacy classes of) specializations of the edge groups in the graphs of groups, $\Lambda$, that are associated with the uniformization limit groups, $Unif$.

-Then for each possible specialization of the edge groups in the graph of groups, $\Lambda$, that is associated with the uniformization limit group, $Unif$, (that are defined up to conjugacy) there exist at most (uniformly) boundedly many equivalence classes of the definable equivalence relation $E(p,q)$, for which the duo family of the constructed duo resolution, $DuoRes$, that is associated with the specialization of the edge groups, admit a test sequence that restrict to proofs that the couples $(p_n,q_n)$ are in the equivalence class. \endproclaim